Middlebury College divides its academic program into two twelve-week semesters in the Fall and Spring, and a four-week

 The procedure for applying to teach a Winter Term course at Middlebury is as follows: potential visitors are asked to complete a Winter Term Course Proposal Form for Visiting Faculty and submit it along with a curriculum vitae, resume, or description of background and experiences relevant to the course you are proposing.
 Proposals are due on the first Friday in April.
-The deadline for Winter Term 2016 is Friday, April 3, 2015.
-It is our preference that proposals are submitted electronically, in a word document format.
-If you have questions regarding this process, please contact Janis Audet, firstname.lastname@example.org.
-Proposals will be reviewed by the Curriculum Committee, which is chaired by the Dean of Curriculum, Suzanne Gurland (email@example.com; 802-443-5323).
-Submission of a Winter Term course proposal does not guarantee approval.
-You are encouraged to contact Dean Gurland prior to submitting a proposal if you have any questions or would like to discuss possible topics.
-You may also find it helpful to visit our searchable course database to review Winter Term courses offered in the last year.
+The deadline for Winter Term 2017 is Friday, April 1, 2016.
+It is our preference that proposals are submitted electronically, in a word document format (please be sure that you include your home mailing address and email address on your CV).
+Proposals will be reviewed by the Curriculum Committee, which is chaired by the Dean of Curriculum, Suzanne Gurland.
+You may find it helpful to visit our searchable course database to review Winter Term courses offered in the last year.
 Submission of a Winter Term course proposal does not guarantee approval.

 You will be notified of the Curriculum Committee's decision in mid-June.
 If your course is approved, a salary will be stated at that time.